shuyelin06/Obsidian-Notes/content/Classes/CMSC351/Algorithms/Graphs/Floyd's Algorithm.md

 3 -.
 40 .-> 1;
 ```

+We can find the shortest path between any two pairs of vertices, by starting from all known edges, and working our way to our shortest path by allowing "intermediate" vertices one by one!
+See below to see what we mean.

-First, we're going to build our adjacency matrix for the graph
+First, we build adjacency matrix $A$ for our graph, defined as
 $$
 A =
 \begin{bmatrix}